Bestselling Books Project

 Data Analysis & Visualization

-Daria Koshkina - idea & creative direction, art direction, data search, analysis, visualization and web development programming
+Daria Koshkina - concept & creative direction, art direction, data search, analysis, visualization and web development programming

 Yixuan Liu - data analysis, network science, visualization and programming

-Belal Haikal - web development programming & code review
+David Y. Stephenson, Belal Haikal - code review

 Special Thanks

-Pedro Cruz - for the conversations and ideas about data visualization
+Pedro Cruz - for our conversations and your ideas about data visualization

-Avery Blankenship - for conversations and guidance on literary genres
+Avery Blankenship - for our conversations and your guidance on literary genres

 Subject view preview ×